sequelize/website/docs/other-topics/getters-setters-virtuals.md

 Virtual attributes are attributes that Sequelize populates under the hood, but in reality they don't even exist in the database.

 For example, let's say we have a User model with `firstName` and `lastName`[^1] attributes.
-It would be nice to have a simple way to obtain the *full name* directly!
+We could decide to add a model getter to obtain the *full name* directly:
-A simple solution is to add a regular JavaScript getter to the model:

 ```ts
 class User extends Model {